bcgov/Mautic-Openshift/README.md

 Set up a subscription confirmation email by going to `Channels` -> `Emails` -> `New Template Email`.
 The email ID must match the CONFIRMATION_EMAIL_ID field in the `api/.env` file in the subscription app.

 ### Changing email themes
- Email themes can be changed in `mautic-init/themes`.
-The html can be eddited in the `email/html.twig` files.
-To update a theme, delete the email theme in `var/www/html/themes/[theme-name]` and either redeploy the app or upload the new email theme directory using rsync.

-- Example: `oc rsync ./mautic-init/themes/BCGov <pod-name>:/var/www/html/themes`

-Alternatively, the contents of BCGov can be zipped and uploaded through the mautic user interface.
+Email themes are saved in the mautic container at `var/www/html/themes`, you can the currently used themes at `./mautic-init/themes/`.
+To create a new theme, you can start by making a copy of the existing themes and modify it.
+To test it, you can upload the new themes directory to the mautic server container directly: `oc rsync ./mautic-init/themes/BCGov <pod-name>:/var/www/html/themes`.
+Alternatively, you can zip the theme package and uploaded through the mautic user interface.

+Once tested, it's time to rebuild the mautic image so that the themes will be available persistently.
+To do so, start a Pull Request with the new themes included, kick off an image build to create a new image `mautic-init:latest`.
+You can find the openshift template for the buildConfig [here](./openshift/mautic.yaml).

 # Developer Guide